 Bushpig Trophy Hunting

-Conservation & Plains Game Hunting
+Conservation & Plains Game Safaris

 By the 1950s, very few wild animals were found outside parks, which resulted from overhunting, the introduction of domestic animals, and overgrazing.
 The domestic animals introduced diseases that devastated local wildlife, and many areas became devoid of meaningful wildlife.